coda/packs-sdk/docs/reference/sdk/types/core.Schema.md

 Ƭ **Schema**: [`BooleanSchema`](../interfaces/core.BooleanSchema.md) \| [`NumberSchema`](core.NumberSchema.md) \| [`StringSchema`](core.StringSchema.md) \| [`ArraySchema`](../interfaces/core.ArraySchema.md) \| `GenericObjectSchema`

 The union of all of the schema types supported for return values and object properties.

-TODO(patrick): GenericObjectSchema is designed to be a runtime type, as it requires identities to have a `packId` specified.
-We should fully distinguish schema definitions from runtime schemas.